 You might remember back in 2020, a number of Chicago’s neglected potholes began taking on a new look.
 While most of us wait for the city to do something about the unsightly craters, one artistic vigilante by the name of Jim Bachor took it upon himself and began roaming Chicago’s streets filling potholes with prismatic mosaics for the good of all.

 To Bachor, a pothole isn’t just a nuisance — it’s also a canvas.
 Inspired by a voluntary archaeological dig in Pompeii, Bachor long ago turned to filling black holes in the asphalt turning them into works of art across Illinois, Arizona, Tennessee, Michigan, New York, and Washington, D.C.
-Most recently Jim Bachor has been blessing Chicago with a new series of mosaics he’s coining “Master pieces”.

 Like a true art vigilante, Bachor makes his work at his own expense.
 The process of making a mural, in the middle of the street, after filling potholes — which isn’t exactly legal — is a slow tedious process done on hands and knees surrounded by car fumes.